-An independent and Canadian-owned property, this is one of the boutique hotels in Vancouver that is located in the heart of the city.
+An independent and Canadian-owned property, this is one of the best boutique hotels in Vancouver to be located in the heart of the city.
 The hotel was built in 1913 and recently underwent a $2 million renovation.

 Rooms have Art Deco-inspired décor, flat-screen TVs, free Wi-Fi, and coffeemakers.
 Suites have separate living spaces and minifridges.
 A free full breakfast is included.

 For dinner or lunch, the Gotham Steakhouse & Cocktail Bar can be accessed from the hotel lobby and features live music and a garden patio.
 For something more casual, there’s a sports pub called The St Regis Bar and Grill.
 A permanent art collection is on display throughout the hotel and there’s a business centre with small library.